FelicienLL/runnonmem/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of runnonmem is to run NONMEM from R.
+The goal of runnonmem is to run NONMEM from R. Developed and tested on a Windows environment.

 ## Installation